nfarheen/Image-Classification--Statefarm-Kaggle/README.md

 Algorithm used for -

 image processing: SURF

-feature extraction: Bag of visual words (using k-means on image descriptors)

-image classification: Logistic Regression and SVM
+feature extraction: Bag of visual words (using k-means on image descriptors) image classification: Logistic Regression and SVM

+How to run the code:
+Packages required:
+Pickle: used to export the python model into a function
+Mahotas: image feature extraction
+Scikit learn: for performing machine learning
+Re, numpy, pandas, and os: for other operations

+Run the final_code file first to get the pickle files for k-means clusters and the classification model.
+Before running this file, make sure that all the folder paths have been correctly specified and that they end in a ‘k’.
+Use these pickle files in the FinalDemo  and make the following changes

+Paths:
+ In the line:
+app=Flask(__name__, template_folder=’ please input the folder path of templates here’).
+This line will connect the templates web html file with the python file, which will get the input and show result in the webpage.

+In this line:
+app.config['UPLOAD_FOLDER'] = 'please input the folder path that you want to save the image uploaded(could be anywhere you want’).This path saves the files you upload in the website.

+In this line: labelxl = pd.read_csv('/Users/hao/PycharmProjects/BIA656_Final_Demodriver_imgs_list.csv') please change the path into the path you store the csv file.

+Run:
+Make sure you installed all the package and set all the path correctly.
+Run the FinalDemo.py in console, it will shows the address of localhost, click that address to visit this web application.